mansoorbarri/geofs-vstrips/README.md

 ## todo
-- remove "aiport for atc"
-- add discord username field
-- add frequencies with the card title
+- add frequency with title
-- add departure time/slot
+- change "aircraft type" > "aircraft"
+- allow geofs callsign to be 24 characters